Can You Forgive Her?: Plot

-The third story deals with the marriage of the extremely rich Plantagenet Palliser to the even wealthier heiress, Lady Glencora M'Cluskie.
+The third story deals with the marriage of the extremely rich Plantagenet Palliser to the even wealthier heiress Lady Glencora M'Cluskie.
 They are not very well suited.
 He is a stiff-necked, hardworking politician in line to be Chancellor of the Exchequer, while she has a lively, fun-loving personality and a well-developed sense of humour.
 She is outspoken and often shocks Alice by her frankness.
 The marital situation is made more tense by Glencora's failure to conceive a child.
-Previously, she had been engaged to Burgo Fitzgerald, an aristocratic wastrel, but the same noble relations that protested Alice's jilt had successfully pressured Glencora to abandon Burgo to marry Plantagenet.
+Previously, she had been engaged to Burgo Fitzgerald, an aristocratic wastrel, but the same noble relations that protested about Alice's jilting of John Grey had successfully pressured Glencora to abandon Burgo to marry Plantagenet.
 But Glencora is still passionately in love with Burgo, who plots to elope with her.
-To Alice's dismay, Glencora argues that it would be for the best if she eloped with Burgo as then Plantagenet could divorce her and marry someone else who could give him children.
+To Alice's dismay, Glencora argues that it would be for the best if she eloped with Burgo, as then Plantagenet could divorce her and marry someone else who could give him children.
 She publicly dances with Burgo at a ball and nearly agrees to go with him, even at the risk of her fortune and reputation.

-Plantagenet sacrifices his political ambitions to save his marriage by taking Glencora on a European tour with Alice accompanying.
-After some rancorous travelling, Glencora finds that she is pregnant, which solidifies her marriage and fulfills Plantagenet's life, though it is clear that Glencora does not love him.
+Plantagenet sacrifices his political ambitions to save his marriage by taking Glencora on a European tour, with Alice accompanying them.
+After some rancorous travelling, Glencora finds that she is pregnant, which solidifies her marriage and fulfils Plantagenet's life, though it is clear that Glencora does not love him.
 John Grey pursues Alice to Switzerland to renew his courtship and eventually wins her over again.
 Although Alice loves him, her acceptance of him is not whole-hearted and is described in terms of a surrender.
 Having jilted him before, she struggles to forgive herself and feels she is unworthy of him.
 She finally relents, noting that he had "left her no alternative but to be happy."
 They become engaged and Plantagenet persuades his new friend to run for Parliament.
 Alice is somewhat pleased by this as she had been dissatisfied with John's earlier lack of ambition.

 Back in England, Mrs Greenow marries Bellfield, Glencora gives birth to a son, and Alice finally marries John.
-Alice’s happiness is temporarily alloyed by sense of defeat at having her wedding turned into a formal social event where she endures the reproachful lectures of high-ranking relatives she had sought to avoid.
+Alice's happiness is temporarily alloyed by a sense of defeat at having her wedding turned into a formal social event where she endures the reproachful lectures of high-ranking relations she had sought to avoid.
 Trollope suggests that she is fortunate not to have suffered more by trying to defy social convention.